YenChengLai/Automation/README.md

 ![Alt text](./Pictures/Choose_Action_Workflow.png)

 3. If you want to add a manual trigger to a specific action, you can do it by adding "workflow_dispatch:" under the "on" section in the corresponding .yml file.
-Please keep in mind that you need to make sure the indentation, order, and colon is as stated as the below picture because it will affect the .yml compile result.
+Please keep in mind that you need to make sure the indentation, order, and colon are as stated as the below picture because it will affect the .yml compiling result.

 ![Alt text](./Pictures/YAML_Setting.png)